hassan-chaudhry/nba-charter/README.md

 </p>
 <p align="center"> https://www.nbashotcharts.net/ </p>

-**NBA Shot Charts** is a React JS website that generates NBA player shot charts.
+**NBA Shot Charts** is a React JS website that generates interactive NBA player shot charts.

 A shot chart is a visualization of a player's shooting performance on the court.
-It shows the location of all the field goals (i.e. shots) attempted by a player over the course of a game (or games).
+It shows the location of all the field goals (i.e., shots) attempted by a player over the course of a game or multiple games.
 It can be used to analyze player shooting patterns and their effectiveness from specific areas on the floor.
 NBA shot charts were invented by Kirk Goldsberry, an NBA analyst and NYT best-selling author, in 2012.

-The website allows users to enter a player's name and make their game(s) selection, and then it generates a chart of all the player's field goals over that selection period.
+To use the website, enter a player's name and select one or more games to generate a chart showing all of their field goal attempts during the selection period.

-The website is hosted on Vercel with the backend server running on Fly.io.
+The website is hosted on Vercel with the backend server deployed on Fly.io.

 Player Selection
 ---